 Back-Up WordPress Site Using a Plug-In

-For a WordPress-powered website, a number of WordPress plug-ins can be used to backup your website.
+For a WordPress-powered website, several WordPress plug-ins can be used to back up your website.
 UpdraftPlus is a common option.

 The plug-in can be used to back up your site on a set schedule.
 You can also link UpdraftPlus to a cloud storage account and your backup files will be automatically sent there.
 Other recommended WordPress backup plug-ins are Backup & Staging, BackWPup, Total Upkeep, and XCloner.